-Erin Hutchinson studies the Soviet Union as a multinational state and society, with a particular focus cultural and political history.
+Erin Hutchinson studies the Soviet Union as a multinational state and society, with a particular focus on cultural and political history.
 Her current project explores how intellectuals, especially those of rural origins, sought to transform cultural understandings of the nation after the death of Stalin.
-Her research examines writers from across the Soviet Union, with a particular focus on the Soviet republics of Russia, Ukraine, Armenia, and Moldova.
+Her research examines writers from across the Soviet Union, especially those from the Soviet republics of Russia, Ukraine, Armenia, and Moldova.

 Soviet history, Soviet nationalities, nationalism, Politics of culture, rural life in the USSR

 HIST 1012 - Empire, Revolution and Global War: European History Since 1600

 Examines the history of modern Europe from 1600.
 Topics may include religious conflict, absolutism, the Scientific Revolution, the global impact of European colonialism and imperialism, the Enlightenment, the French and Industrial Revolutions, and the emergence of romanticism, nationalism, liberalism, socialism and modernism.
 Concludes by analyzing World War I and II, communist and fascist totalitarianisms, decolonization and the Cold War.
 Formerly HIST 1020

 Examines the causes, character, and significance of political revolution in world history.
 Concentrating on one of the major revolutions of modern history, it examines why revolutions occur, who participates in revolution, and to what effect.
 Specific course focus varies.